Newspeak Translator

 2. Hit Translate and this english to newspeak translator rewrites it using Orwell's vocabulary and structure.

-3. Copy the result and use it for whatever you need, an essay, a creative project, a caption.
+3. Copy the result and use it for whatever you need, whether that is an essay note, a creative project, or a stylized line.

 Newspeak Examples